↑

 • Add in the sugar and flour and mix until combined.
 Add the espresso and mix until just combined.
 Scrape the sides and bottom of the bowl.

-• Next, add in the heavy whipping cream and beat for an additional 1 to 2 minutes.
+• Next, add in the heavy whipping cream and vanilla extract and beat for an additional 1 to 2 minutes.
 Scrape the sides and bottom of the bowl.

 • Last, add in the eggs one at a time and mix until just combined.
 Be careful not to over mix.